NoelDeMartin/soukai/docs/guide/using-models.md

 const posts = await user.loadRelation('posts');

-// Loaded models will be returned and also be accesible as a model property console.log(posts);
+// Loaded models will be returned and also be accessible as a model property console.log(posts);
 console.log(user.posts);
 ```